mohammadsyed397/python-programs/README.md

 2) In the calculator program i had written simple calculator program which will perform simple operations
 3) In the commandlineargs program i had presented the syntax to use command line arguments with the help of sys module in python.
 4) In the Files.py i had written a program to read files in the given folder with the help of OS module.
+5) The gitrepo is used to list the number of repositories in the git hub using request modules and we can also use github api docs for url.